JihyunBang/jihyunbang.github.io/sample_page.md

 ### 17. Visualize # of rides by member and casual by month

+We use the ggplot() function again, and we will assign the x axis as the month and the y axis as the number of rides.
+We will make a bar graph using the geom_col() function.

 ```javascript
 all_trips_v2 %>%
 	mutate(month = month(started_at, label = TRUE)) %>%